History of the Cincinnati Reds: The 1980s

 After the heartbreak of 1981, General Manager Dick Wagner pursued the controversial strategy of ridding the team of pricey veterans, stars, and proven winners, ridding the roster of catcher Nolan, third-baseman Knight (who had adequately replaced the unreplaceable Pete Rose) and the entire starting outfield of Griffey, Foster, and Collins.
 Johnny Bench decided to give up catching entirely and was made the starting third baseman; Alex Treviño became the regular starting catcher.
 The outfield was staffed with Paul Householder, César Cedeño, and the untried Eddie Milner.
 The starting rotation still featured the strong Seaver and Soto, joined by Pastore and Bruce Berenyi, but their efforts were wasted without a strong offensive lineup backing them.
 Tom Hume still led the bullpen, but he had no support from the dismal relieving of Ben Hayes, Brad "The Animal" Lesley, Joe Price, and Jim Kern.

-The Reds fell to the bottom of the Western Division during the 1982 and 1983 seasons, losing Seaver after the 1982 season.
-A series of desultory changes were made -- Dann Bilardello behind the plate, Nick Esasky taking over for Bench at third base, and Gary Redus taking over for Cedeno in left field.
+The Reds fell to the bottom of the Western Division during the 1982 and 1983 seasons (with the team losing 100 games for the first time in the former season), losing Seaver after the 1982 season.
+A series of desultory changes were made – Dann Bilardello behind the plate, Nick Esasky taking over for Bench at third base, and Gary Redus taking over for Cedeno in left field.
 Tom Hume had pitched himself out and there was not a body in the bullpen worth naming.
 Dave Concepción was the sole remaining starter from the Big Red Machine era.

 The unpopular Wagner's control of the Reds ended in 1983, when Howsam, the architect of the Big Red Machine, was brought back and began his return by acquiring Cincinnati native Dave Parker from Pittsburgh.
 In 1984 the Reds began to improve, depending on trades and some minor leaguers.
 In that season Dave Parker, Dave Concepción and Tony Pérez were in Cincinnati uniforms.
 In August 1984, Pete Rose was hired as player-manager.
 After raising the franchise from the grave, Howsam gave way to the administration of Bill Bergesch, who was principally known for holding on tightly to perennial future stars such as Kurt Stillwell, Tracy Jones, Kal Daniels, and others, refusing to risk these "crown jewels" for pitching help.